bjacobel/piggydash/readme.md

 ---

 ###Objectives
-Use the [Amazon Dash button](https://www.amazon.com/oc/dash-button) as a modern day piggybank.
-Specifically, use a Raspberry Pi and Python to intercept the Dash's HTTP requests to Amazon and redirect them to a web server inside my LAN that (ab)uses the [Simple](https://simple.com) API to transfer money out of my checking account into a rainy day fund.
+Use the [Amazon IoT Dash button](https://aws.amazon.com/iotbutton/) as a modern day piggybank.
+Uses the [Simple](https://simple.com) API to transfer money out of my checking account into a rainy day fund.

 Inspired by [Ted  Benson's Medium post](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8) on his Dash hack.

-###Requirements
-- Python 3.4 or 2.7
-- An appropriate version of Pip
-- Everything in `requirements.txt` (`pip install -r requirements.txt`)
-- An Amazon Dash button (or similar)
-- A Raspberry Pi or other dedicated server inside your LAN
-- A router you have administrative access over (MAC filtering)
-- An Instapush account (optional)

-Full instructions to come via my own Medium post.
+Originally this project ran on a normal Dash button and a local Raspberry Pi, but since the IoT Dash Button was released I've moved it to AWS Lambda.
+If you want to run it yourself you can deploy it out to your own Lambda and link the IoT button as a trigger, or potentially use a normal Dash button to send an HTTP request to API Gateway and trigger the Lambda that way, if you've hacked your v1 Dash button to send custom HTTP requests.